Vonng/pg_exporter/README.md

 PG Exporter is the core component for [Pigsty](https://pigsty.cc), Which is the battery-included open-source distribution for PostgreSQL with HA deployment & ultimate observability.
 Check [Demo](http://demo.pigsty.cc) for details.

 Latest binaries & rpms can be found on [release](https://github.com/Vonng/pg_exporter/releases) page.
 Supported pg version: PostgreSQL 9.4+ & Pgbouncer 1.8+.
-Default collectors definition is compatible with PostgreSQL 10,11,12,13,14.
+Default collectors definition is compatible with PostgreSQL 10 ~ 16+ and Pgbouncer 1.8 ~ 1.21+

 The latest stable `pg_exporter` version is [`0.5.0`](https://github.com/Vonng/pg_exporter/releases/tag/v0.5.0).